-This sesame ginger Asian salad dressing is going to give the ginger dressing you get at your favorite Japanese steakhouse a run for it’s money!
+Sesame ginger Asian salad dressing is going to give the ginger dressing you get at your favorite Japanese steakhouse a run for it’s money!
 This sesame ginger dressing is packed with flavor!
 The sesame oil and fresh ginger are really important to the overall flavor!

 What it’s good on: Salad, Asian salads, Asian slaws, tuna salad, marinating shrimp or chicken or as a dip for fresh or roasted veggies!

 Notes: Best texture if you blend this together in a high speed blender!
-I buy fresh grated ginger in jars, since that is easier to use and measure in recipes.
+I buy fresh minced ginger in jars, since that is easier to use and measure in recipes.
 You can find fresh grated ginger in most grocery stores in the Asian cuisine area.
 You can buy it online as well!
 This sesame ginger dressing will last about a week in the fridge in a well sealed jar.
 This dressing will quickly separate in the fridge.
 Shake well before use!

 Chipotle Ranch Dressing

 This spicy chipotle ranch dressing is my favorite southwest salad dressing or dip!
 It’s thick, creamy and completely dairy free!
 You are going to love the kick from the chipotle chili powder in this recipe!

 Notes: This dressing has to be made in the blender since the base is cashews!
 This dressing is thick, so feel free to add extra water once you test the consistency!
 Store in an airtight container for 1 week!
 If you have extra, this is really good on burrito bowls!

 - TIP: This recipe requires that the cashews are softened.
 The easiest way to do this is to soak cashews in clean water for 3-4 hours or to boil the cashews in water for 3-4 minutes.
 Rinse the cashews of the water they soaked in and use new water in the recipe!

 Creamy Avocado Cilantro Dressing